 The closest definition of Android fragmentation that I found on the Internet:

 Android fragmentation refers to a concern over the alarming number of different available Android operating system (OS) versions in the market.
 The main issue is potentially reduced interoperability between devices of applications coded using the Android Software Development Kit (Android SDK).

 Android Fragmentation Problem

 The above definition of Android covers it all but employs a little heavy language.
-In simple terms, there are minimum of three versions of Android running on different machines – at any given point of time.
-Right now, JellyBean and Ice Cream are most popular while Honeycomb is still in the market.
+In simple terms, there several versions of Android running on different machines – at any given point in time.
+JellyBean, Ice Cream, Honeycomb, etc are some of the better-known ones.

 Talking about software developed for Android, we can also assume the phone software through which Google delivers Android updates.
 If phone software is developed for Android 4.0, chances are high it won’t support apps designed for use with Android 4.2.
-The following chart from TruTower shows the percentage of Androids in market as in May 2013.
+The following chart from TruTower shows the percentage of Androids.

-In other words, it is the problem of difference in versions of apps, basic phone software and Android.
+In other words, it is the problem of differences in versions of apps, basic phone software, and Android.
 This difference can be misused by people to break into your phone or tablet.
 Thus, Android Fragmentation Problem is actually more of a security and privacy issue than just incompatibility.

 Here is a chart from Trend Micro that explains the process of Android Updates.
 Trend Micro also makes it clear that older machines are stuck with previous versions of Android that cannot be updated and hence cannot use the newer, better apps available in Play.

 It further states that the Android Fragmentation Problem may invite malicious software as the older versions of Android do not have sufficient protection and thus, are vulnerable to exploitation.